nathanbain314/lineDrawer/README.md

 - -d,  --darkness : Darkness of lines.
 Integer from 1 to 255, with 255 being completely black.

 #RunLineRect
-Finds the darkest line on the image between two points on the outside and draw it.
+Finds the darkest line on the image between two points on the outside of the image and draws it.
 ##options
 - -i,  --input : Input image.
 - -o,  --output : Output image.